muratk3n/thirdwave/en/README.md

 ---

-Space scifi is basically naval submarine scifi.
+Space scifi is kind of naval submarine scifi.
 The ships are floating, can't just "step outside", etc. Living space size inside the ships are different of course.

 ---